dunnl/dprop/README.md

 :warning: This repo is still under development.
 The homework exercises may be slightly impacted by changes.

-Errata for PL clubbers doing the homework (mistakes/clarifications fixed between from Monday's announcement and Friday's talk):
+Errata for PL clubbers doing the homework (mistakes/clarifications fixed between Monday's announcement and Friday's talk):
 - Exercise 6 has to be proved on pen and paper, not Coq
 - Some commits define negation elimination as ex falso which isn't complete
 - My "double negation elimination" rule is actually reductio absurdum